ReContrast: Domain-Specific Anomaly Detection via Contrastive Reconstruction: Limitations

 \textbf{Logical Anomaly}.
 MVTec LOCO is a recently released dataset for evaluating the detection performance of logical anomalies.
 It contains 5 sub-datasets, each comprised of both structural anomalies, e.g. dents and scratches as in MVTec AD, and logical anomalies, e.g. dislocation and missing parts.
 We find our method performing less favorably on logical anomalous images than GCAD \cite{bergmann2022beyond} which is specially designed for logical anomalies, as presented in Table~\ref{taba6}.
 We still outperform other vanilla UAD methods that are not specially designed for such anomalies.

-\textbf{Batch Normalization}.
-As discussed in Appendix C, training instability is observed for a few datasets when setting BN mode of encoder to \textit{train}.
-It can be caused by the limited feature diversity of the one-class UAD dataset.
+\textbf{Batch Normalization and Training Instability}.
+As discussed in Appendix C, training instability and performance drops are observed for a few categories when setting BN mode of the encoder to \textit{train}.
+The phenomenon of training instability is observed in many deep learning tasks.
+However, validation sets are often allowed, which counteracts training instability and helps the choice of BN mode.

+On the one hand, it can be caused by the limited feature diversity of the one-class UAD dataset.
 First, we recall the formulation of BN layer.
-Giving a $d$-dimensional feature $x=(x^{(1)},...,x^{(d)})$, we normalize each dimension (channel) in training:
+Giving a $d$-dimensional feature $x=(x^{(1)},...,x^{(d)})$, each dimension (channel) is normalized in training:

 where the expectation $E$ and variance $Var$ are computed over the batch, and $\epsilon$ is a small constant for numerical stability.
 In most computer vision datasets, an input batch contains a variety of categories.
 Each dimension is more or less activated by different image features so that $Var\left\lbrack x^{(k)} \right\rbrack$ is not zero.
-However, because a UAD dataset contains only one type of category, there is a chance that a channel of pre-trained feature $x^{(k)}$ is barely activated or equally activated, e.g. a channel sensitive to animals is dead on industrial items.
+However, because a UAD dataset contains only one type of category, there is a chance that a channel of pre-trained feature $x^{(k)}$ is barely activated or equally activated, e.g. a channel sensitive to animals is dead on industrial objects.
 Thus, the denominator $\sqrt{Var\left\lbrack x^{(k)} \right\rbrack + \epsilon}$ is nearly zero, causing malfunction of batch normalization.
-This problem can be fixed by using pre-trained statistical \textit{running$\_$mean} and \textit{running$\_$var} (\textit{eval} mode), which on the other hand loses the effect of BN.
+This problem can be fixed by using pre-trained statistical \textit{running$\_$mean} and \textit{running$\_$var} (\textit{eval} mode), which loses the effect of BN.

+On the other hand, this instability can be attributed to the feature of Adam optimizer.
+We found that a number of UAD methods \cite{Deng2022, lee2022cfa, liu2023simplenet} are also subject to training instability when running their code.
+Whether the last epoch (for reporting results) is in the middle of a loss spike and performance dip is strongly related to random seed.
+In some works \cite{molybog2023theory, reddi2019convergence}, the authors attribute the training instability to the historical estimation of squared gradients in Adam optimizer.

-In our preliminary exploration, we have found that simply replacing the batch variance $Var\left\lbrack x^{(k)} \right\rbrack$ smaller than a constant (1e-3 in our experiment) by pre-trained \textit{running$\_$var} yields comparable SOTA performance on MVTec AD (I-AUROC=99.34\%) without deciding the BN mode for each sub-dataset.
-In the future, algorithms for automatically deciding the BN mode or eliminating the problem of BN can be further investigated.
+In our according explorations, we replace the batch variance $Var\left\lbrack x^{(k)} \right\rbrack$ smaller than min(5e-4, \textit{running$\_$var}) by pre-trained \textit{running$\_$var} and we reset the historical state buffer (gradient momentum and second-order gradient momentum) of Adam every 500 iters.
+Without manually selecting BN mode, such tricks enable training with more stability.
+It yields I-AUROC of 99.41\% on MVTec and 97.28\% on VisA, comparable to the 99.45\% and 97.5\% of our reported result and still outperforms previous SOTAs.
+In the future, approaches to eliminating the problem of BN and optimizer can be further investigated.

 \end{appendices}